 If you're overweight, talk to your doctor about beginning a weight loss program.
-Losing weight can help you reduce your levels of triglycerides, LDL, and total cholesterol.
-Shedding even a few pounds can also boost your good cholesterol level -- it tends to go up one point for every 6 pounds you lose.
+Losing weight can help you reduce levels of triglycerides, LDL, and total cholesterol.
+Shedding even a few pounds can also boost levels of good cholesterol -- it tends to go up one point for every 6 pounds you lose.

 Cholesterol Buster: Quit Smoking

 Giving up tobacco is tough, but here's one more reason to try.
 When you stop smoking, your good cholesterol is likely to improve by as much as 10%.
 You may be more successful if you combine several smoking cessation strategies.
 Talk to your doctor about which options are best for you.